SergioLM7/bootcamp-cap2025/catalogo/README.md

 ## Related Projects

-This backend is used by the frontend project: catalogo-front
+This backend is used by the frontend project: [catalogo-front](../catalogo-front/README.md).

+For an overview of all Bootcamp projects, see the [Main Repository README](../README.md).

 ## License